 So I’d walk out to them and they would regard me while they ripped up grass and nosed me for oats and carrots.
 When I didn’t have anything for them, they went back to grazing, heads bent down in the profile you mostly see with horses from a distance.

-Deb has friends who live on the Blackfeet Reservation, and a few of them managed to rope Lucky on one of the last good fall days before it got cold that fall.
+Deb has rancher friends who live on land on the Blackfeet Reservation, and a few of them managed to rope Lucky on one of the last good fall days before it got cold.
 They got her in a trailer and drove her down to Choteau.

 There are lots of horses on the reservation and they wander the prairie and graze along the roads.
 It’s no exactly safe for them or for drivers.
-You have to be careful and on dark nights slow down.
+You have to be careful and on dark nights and slow down.
 The horses have their own groups and families, and one can see the body language and the hear their voices when two herds are near each other.
 They run away from me when I stop the truck.
-Some are in bad shape, with ribs sticking out, some lame from fights.
+Some are in bad shape, with ribs sticking out, a few seem lame from fights.
 Others are old, and there are always lots of young horses.
-The Blackfeet are good horsemen (and women), and they don’t ignore the horses, but seem – from my limited perspective – to live with them and let them love, for better or for worse.
+The Blackfeet are good horsemen (and women), and they don’t ignore the horses, but seem – from my limited perspective – to live with them and let them live, for better or for worse.
+I suppose the horses are nearly wild.
+Some have brands, but the way they act and live, they’re at least partly wild.

 Because Lucky is the off-spring of two semi-wild horses, Deb had to – regrettably she admitted – choke Lucky down to get a halter and rope on her.
 Choking down a horse means just that: getting a rope around their neck and choking them into submission.
 Once they are down, you can get a halter on them.
 And then tie a lead rope.
 Then you release the choker rope and get out of the way.
 It’s brutal.
 It’s a risk.
 Sometimes the horse dies.
 But Lucky didn’t.

 And the reason for the name Lucky?
-Deb and her friends were pretty sure those horses were headed for the canners anyway.
+Deb and her friends were pretty sure those horses were headed for the canners.
 That’s what happens to some reservation horses.
+They get shipped to Canada.

 Lucky looked confused and sad for weeks, kept in the corral, sometimes getting her halter hung up on the fence when she tried to rub it off.
 Most days, she stood still in the shade of the roof, watching and waiting.
 And staying away from me when I came to visit.